-I indicated earlier in this article that I think he might have made up the existence of this other woman in order to protect Deborah Read’s dignity, being that she was still a married woman at the time of William’s birth.
+I indicated earlier in this article that I think he might have made up the existence of this other woman to protect Deborah Read’s dignity, being that she was still a married woman at the time of William’s birth.

 In The Art of Virtue, the editor (Rogers) noted that Franklin claimed he had married Deborah Read in September 1730.
-That was after her first husband died, and Ben must have said that because they did have a common law marriage anyway.
+That was after her first husband died, and Ben must have said that because they did have a common-law marriage anyway.

-Till this day, in everything I’ve read about Franklin, I can’t find legitimate commentary that confirms the truth of these details.
+To this day, in everything I’ve read about Franklin, I can’t find legitimate commentary that confirms the truth of these details.

-As for his own writings, I can relate to his desire to share his life story, his ideas, and his solutions to life’s problems.
+As for his writings, I can relate to his desire to share his life story, his ideas, and his solutions to life’s problems.
 I found that his books provide more insight than many present-day self-help books.
 He was a genius.

 "I have here, according to your Request, given you my present Thoughts of the general State of Things in the Universe.
 Such as they are, you have them, and are welcome to 'em; and if they yield you any Pleasure or Satisfaction, I shall think my Trouble sufficiently compensated."— Benjamin Franklin (letter to Mr. J.R. - "Franklin: Writings" pg 57)